AhnafNabil/K8s-lab/Lab - Taints and Tolerations/Taints-tolerations.md

 This YAML defines a `Deployment` with the specified container and toleration settings, ensuring that three replicas of the `pod` are created

-### Create A deployment(deployment2.yaml) with 3 replicas of pods without toleration
+## Creating a deployment without toleration

 ```yaml
 apiVersion: apps/v1